Local Housing Strategy

 This research was jointly commissioned by Moray, Aberdeen, and Aberdeenshire Councils.
 The recommendations within the report are those of the researchers.
-The report was considered by Communities Committee on 1st December 2009.
+The report contributes to the findings of the HNDA 2017.
 Download the executive summary (PDF) or the Full Report - Accommodation Needs of Gypsy/Travellers (PDF).

 Find out more about Gypsy/Travellers.